 History

-The Hixon Center for Urban Ecology was established in 1998 with a generous gift from Alec (’38) and Adelaide Hixon.
+The Hixon Center for Urban Sustainability was established in 1998 (as the Hixon Center of Urban Ecology) with a generous gift from Alec (’38) and Adelaide Hixon.
 The work of the Center reflects the Hixon’s interest in encouraging local Yale-New Haven environmental initiatives, as well as global public-private partnerships for a better urban environment.